CEEMS API Server configuration skeleton

 CEEMS API Server Configuration

-This section guides on how to configure CEEMS API server.
+This section guides on how to configure the CEEMS API server.
 A sample configuration file is shown below:

 ceems_api_server: